The Graph Structure of Chebyshev Permutation Polynomials over Ring $\mathbb{Z}_{p^k}$: Functional graph of Chebyshev Permutation Polynomial over ring

 \section{Functional graph of Chebyshev Permutation Polynomial over ring $\mathbb{Z}_{p^k}$}

-Let $F_{p^k}$ denote the associated \emph{functional graph} of a Chebyshev permutation polynomial over $\Zp{k}$, constructed as follows: every number in $\Zp{k}$ is considered as a vertex, and vertex $x$ is directly linked to vertex $y$ if and only if $y=T_n(x)\bmod p^k$ \cite{cqli:network:TCASI2019}.
-This section introduces some basic properties of $F_{p^k}$, and discloses evolution rules of $F_{p^k}$ with respect to $k$.
+Let $G_{p^k}$ denote the associated \emph{functional graph} of a Chebyshev permutation polynomial over $\Zp{k}$.
+This graph can be constructed as follows: every number in $\mathcal{Z}_{p^k}$ is considered a vertex, and a vertex $x$ is directly linked to a vertex $y$ if and only if $y\equiv T_n(x)\pmod{p^k}$ \cite{cqli:network:TCASI2019}.
+This section introduces some basic properties of $G_{p^k}$ and discloses its evolution rules concerning $k$.

-\subsection{Some basic properties of $F_{p^k}$}
+\subsection{Some Basic Properties of $G_{p^k}$}

+As a typical example, Fig.~\ref{fig:SMNcheby:n13p7} illustrates $G_{p^k}$ with $(n, p)=(13, 7)$ and $k\in\{1, 2, 3\}$, demonstrating some general rules of the functional graph of a Chebyshev permutation polynomial over $\Zp{k}$: \begin{itemize}[\newItemizeWidth] \item The graph $G_{p^k}$ is composed of some directed cycles without any transients, as shown in Proposition~\ref{prop:partcircle}.